tomjnixon/arduino-scons-alt/README.md

 #### AVRDUDEFLAGS

-Flags to pass to AVRDUDE.
+Flags to pass to avrdude.

 #### AVRDUDECMD